Sylvia Serfaty

 Sylvia Serfaty (born 1975) is a French mathematician working in the United States.
 She won the 2004 EMS Prize for her contributions to the Ginzburg–Landau theory, the Henri Poincaré Prize in 2012, and the Mergier–Bourdeix Prize of the French Academy of Sciences in 2013.

 Early life and education

 Serfaty was born and raised in Paris.
 She was interested in mathematics since high school.

 Serfaty earned her doctorate from Paris-Sud 11 University in 1999, under supervision of Fabrice Bethuel.
 She then held a teaching position (agrégé préparateur) at the École Normale Supérieure de Cachan.
 Since 2007 she has held a professorship at the Courant Institute of Mathematical Sciences of NYU.

 Research

 Serfaty's research is part of the field of partial differential equations and mathematical physics.
-Her work particularly focuses on the Ginzburg-Landau model of superconductivity and quantum vortexes in the Ginzburg–Landau theory.
+Her work particularly focuses on the Ginzburg-Landau model of superconductivity and quantum vortices in the Ginzburg–Landau theory.
 She has also worked on the statistical mechanics of Coulomb-type systems.